nightzirch/secret-toymaker.backend/README.md

 ### Getting started

 - Clone the project.
-- Change directory into `/functions`.
 - Run `npm i`.
+- You also need Firebase Tools before you can run this.
+    - `npm install firebase-tools`
+    - In addition you need to login to firebase `firebase login`
 - Run `npm start` or `npm run serve`.
-Can be ran from either root or inside `/functions` directory.
+Can be ran from root.
 - Now you can run the secret-toymaker.web with local functions.